House of Saxe-Coburg and Gotha-Koháry: Brazilian line

 This line was founded by Prince Ludwig August, second son of Prince August of Saxe-Coburg and Gotha and Princess Clémentine of Orléans, who on 15 December 1864 married in Rio de Janeiro Princess Leopoldina of Brazil.
 They had four sons; for a time, their two eldest sons, Princes Peter August and August Leopold, were heirs presumptive to the Brazilian throne.
 After the fall of the Brazilian monarchy in 1889, the family returned to Europe.
 Prince Rainer, who was appointed head of the house in 1921, was son of Prince August Leopold and grandson of Prince Ludwig August.

 Portuguese branch

 This branch was founded by the future King Fernando II of Portugal and his wife, Queen Maria II of the House of Braganza.
 It ruled Portugal until the deposition of King Manuel II in 1910, after which it became extinct upon his death in 1932.

 Bulgarian branch

 This branch was founded by Prince August's youngest son Ferdinand, who was elected as monarch of Bulgaria in 1887.
-The current Bulgarian royal family descends from him.
+The last Bulgarian royal family descends from him.